anhduc261209/anhduc261209/README.md

 - 👋 Hi, I’m @anhduc261209
-- 👀 I’m interested in PYTHON AND JAVASCRIPT
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning EVERYTHING
+- 🌱 I’m currently learning Idk
-- 💞️ I’m looking to collaborate on A PROJECT
+- 💞️ I’m looking to collaborate on Idk
 - 📫 How to reach me ...
+U cant reach me

 <!---
 anhduc261209/anhduc261209 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.